 - In one Annual Special of The Avengers written by Kurt Busiek, both the Avengers and the Squadron Supreme are extorted into participating in a "tournament" against the villainous Champion, who wants to take on both teams to prove that he's the World's Best Warrior.
 The stipulation is that if they don't participate, and win, he will kill millions of innocent people.
 Indeed, the teams split up into various skirmish teams and try to locate Champion, who ambushes and defeats all of them one by one.
 Champion, a man of his word, goes back to his lair to activate his Weapon of Mass Destruction, only to find that Ant-Man, who wasn't even one of the Avengers he'd challenged (and wasn't even in the story until now), has deactivated it.
 Both teams then show up with the full rosters and curbstomp an angry Champion who whines to Captain America that this is very unsportsmanlike.
 Captain America retorts that the Avengers don't care one whit about proving who's "toughest".
 Their first priority was to save lives.

 - Robots, Rodney was played up to have the makings of a hero when he stood up against Corrupt Corporate Executive Ratchet with his Ragtag Bunch of Misfits.
-At the final confrontation? his Robot Buddy Wonderbot who is a robot (who up until then, was just a Plucky Comic Relief) built specifically to help in dishwashing is the one who fights the Bigger Bad, puts The Big Bad right back to his place, and kicks the Jerkass receptionist out.
-Justified in that Rodney was played up as a Science Hero, not an Action Hero, and in the climax, he actually played Supporting Leader and helped collectively defeat The Big Bad's minions.
+At the final confrontation? his Robot Buddy Wonderbot who is a robot (who up until then, was just a Plucky Comic Relief) built specifically to help in dishwashing is the one who fights, puts the Big Bad right back to his place, and kicks the Jerkass receptionist out.
+Justified in that Rodney was played up as a Science Hero, not an Action Hero, and in the climax, he actually played Supporting Leader and helped collectively defeat the Big Bad's minions.

 - Also, at the end, Lotso doesn't get his comeuppance at the hands of the heroes.
-Instead, he's found by a garbage man who decides to tie him at the radiator of his truck as some kind of decoration.
+Instead, he's found by Sid from the first movie (now working as a garbage man) who decides to tie him at the radiator of his truck as some kind of decoration.
 Thus giving him his And I Must Scream fate.

 - The Meteor Man: A guy is given superpowers by a meteor and tries to clean up his corrupt neighborhood.
 At the end the bad guys have him, but he makes an impassioned speech and the listening apartment dwellers fight back (one, a jazz fan, by throwing his valuable records as Frisbees).